Spins of prime ideals and the negative Pell equation $x^2 - 2py^2 = -1$: Proof of Theorem

-\section{Proof of Theorem \ref{shaThm}}
+\section{Proof of Theorem~\ref{Thmiv}}

-In this section, we sketch how to prove Theorem~\ref{shaThm}.
 We start by recalling a criterion due to Bruin and Hemenway \cite[Theorem B, p.\ 66]{BH}.
-Suppose $p$ is a prime number that splits completely in $M/\Q$ and let $w$ be a prime in $\OO_M$ satisfying \eqref{defw}.
+Suppose $p$ is a prime number that splits completely in $M/\Q$ and let $\varpi$ be a prime in $\OO_M$ of absolute norm $p$.
 Then